 Another option is IAESTE, an organisation that provides internships for students in scientific and technical fields of study.
-You will need a work permit to begin an internship in Turkey, which you can obtain from the Turkish consulate in your own country.
+You will need a work permit to begin an internship in Turkey, which you can obtain from the Turkish consulate in your home country.

-Internships are mostly unpaid, but some employers will provide free accommodation in Turkish university halls and a monthly allowance, often in the region of TRY 1,485 (£120).
+Internships are typically unpaid, but employers may provide free accommodation in Turkish university dormitories, meal vouchers and a monthly allowance.

-Any UK national looking for long-term work in Turkey will need to secure a work permit before arriving in the country.
+UK nationals seeking long-term employment in Turkey must secure a work permit before arriving in the country.

-To apply for a work permit from the UK, you'll first need to submit a pre-application for a visa.
-This involves uploading copies of documents to be pre-processed before taking the originals to the in-person application appointment at your local Turkish consulate or embassy, such as the Turkish Embassy In London.
+To apply for a work permit from the UK, you must first submit a pre-application for a visa.
+This involves uploading copies of documents to be pre-processed before taking the originals to your in-person application appointment at your local Turkish consulate or embassy, such as the Turkish Embassy in London.